Kuuuube/Artisan_Stock_Checker/webhook_script.md

     `{Link}` sends a link to the mousepad's store page'

 4. Optionally, edit `delay = ` in `config.cfg` to change the delay in seconds between checking stock.
-This delay is called twice so the real delay will be double the set delay.
+This delay is called a second time for the cart check when an item passes the intial stock check.

 5. Run `check_artisan_stock_webhook.py`